tatsutron/mistercon/README.md

 # Features

-* Import data and artwork for Gameboy, GBA, Genesis, SNES, and TGFX16 games
+* Import data and artwork for Famicom Disk System, Game Boy, GBA, Genesis, NES, SNES, and TGFX16 games
 * Launch games, access the menu, run scripts, and reboot the MiSTer from your Android device

 # Credits